 Skip to main content

-Amidst the burgeoning evolution of internet applications, the demands for storing and handling semi-structured and unstructured data have amplified across all database systems.
-MySQL has tailored a suite of features to adeptly manage such data.
-In this talk, we'll explore how MySQL works with JSON data, with a special focus on JSON data indexing, aiming to provide a comprehensive understanding of how MySQL handles JSON data.
+With the rapid development of Internet applications, the storage and application of semi-structured and unstructured data have brought new demands to all database systems.
+MySQL has also developed rich features to handle such data according to its own characteristics.
+This sharing will provide a detailed introduction to how MySQL processes JSON data, with a focus on JSON data indexing.
+Hopefully, through this sharing, everyone can gain a relatively comprehensive understanding of how MySQL handles JSON data.

 1 JSON Data Processing in MySQL

-JSON (JavaScript Object Notation) is a lightweight data exchange format primarily used for internet application services.
-It's often considered a type of semi-structured data.
+JSON (JavaScript Object Notation) is a lightweight data interchange format primarily used for Internet application services.
+It is generally considered a form of semi-structured data.

-To keep pace with the rapid development of internet applications, MySQL has supported JSON data processing since version 5.7 and added more JSON data support in subsequent versions.
+In order to adapt to the rapid development of internet applications, MySQL has also supported the processing of JSON data starting from MySQL version 5.7, and has added more support for JSON data in subsequent versions;

-Using JSON in MySQL has some great perks:
+Using JSON in MySQL brings the following benefits:

-Better indexing of JSON elements: Unlike JSON in string format, JSON types support indexing for specific query optimizations.
-Currently, the latest version 8.0 supports index-based generated columns and multi-value indexing, making searches even faster and more efficient.
+Support for indexing JSON elements: Compared to JSON in string format, the JSON type supports indexing for specific query optimizations; the official version 8.0 now supports indexes based on generated columns and multi-valued indexes, making queries on JSON data faster and more efficient.

 img